lipinski0wo/Flying-wing-WiFi-control-using-ESP8266-and-PC-android/README.md

-# Flying Wing WiFi control with ESP8266 and your PC or Phone browser
+# Flying Wing control using ESP8266 WiFi module  and your PC or Phone web browser

 In this project we are trying to use ESP8266 WiFi microcontroller as Flying Wing / Delta Wing aircraft communication board.